anr-bmbf-pivot/Artifacts-CoNEXT23-DoC/06-07-evaluation/scripts/plots/README.md

 </figure>

 ### [`plot_comp_cdf.py`](./plot_comp_cdf.py)
-This script plots the resolution time CDFs for the non-blockwise [`comp` experiments] as depicted in Figure 9 in our paper and stores the plots as SVG and PDF files in `DATAPATH`.
+This script plots the resolution time CDFs for the non-block-wise [`comp` experiments] as depicted in Figure 9 in our paper and stores the plots as SVG and PDF files in `DATAPATH`.

 Examples of the output can be seen below: